Importance profiles. Visualization of atomic basis set requirements: Method

 The importance profile has an important connection to the maximal overlap method.
 Inserting the resolution of the identity in the AO basis, \ref{eq:RI-basis}, into the occupied-space projection

 we obtain the occupied-orbital AO projection

-which is the quantity that is maximized in the maximum overlap method by optimizing the parameters in the AO basis set.
-It is easy to see that in the case of an orthonormal AO basis set, $S_{\mu\nu}=\delta_{\mu\nu}$, the sum of the basis functions' \emph{importances} $\sum_{\mu}I(\alpha_{\mu})$ equals the overlap $P$ of the occupied orbitals and the basis functions of \ref{eq:overlap}.
+which is the quantity that is maximized in the maximum overlap method of \citeauthor{Richardson1962_JCP_1057}\citep{Richardson1962_JCP_1057,Richardson1963_JCP_796}, also used by a variety of other authors in the literature (see Introduction for discussion), by optimizing the parameters in the AO basis set.

-$I(\alpha)$ carries information on the overlap of the basis function with parameter $\alpha$, and can be used to inspect basis function requirements in atomic or polyatomic systems.
-However, since polyatomic AO basis sets are not orthonormal, $I(\alpha)$ also illustrates the basis set superposition error, as we will demonstrate in \ref{sec:Results}.
+It is easy to see that in the case of an orthonormal AO basis set, $S_{\mu\nu}=\delta_{\mu\nu}$, the sum of the basis functions' \emph{importances} $\sum_{\mu}I_{0}(\alpha_{\mu})$ equals the overlap $P$ of the occupied orbitals and the basis functions of \ref{eq:overlap}. $I_{0}(\alpha)$ therefore carries information on the overlap of the basis function with parameter $\alpha$, and can be used to inspect basis function requirements in atomic systems.
+Basis functions parametrized by $\alpha$ that have large $I_{0}(\alpha)$ should likely be included in the maximal overlap AO basis due to the connection of \cref{eq:importance-profile,eq:overlap}.

+When applied to polyatomic systems, the importance profile given by $I_{0}$ also carries information on the non-orthogonality of atomic basis functions on different centers, which is the major headache in the design and development of atomic basis sets.
+A complete basis set can in principle be spanned by functions centered on a single atom, and this is the physical interpretation of $I_{0}(\alpha)$.
+Although $I_{0}(\alpha)$ can still be used to illustrate the non-orthonormality of polyatomic AO basis sets, it does not afford good chemical insight.

+In order to isolate the effects of chemistry---the aim being to dig out the changes in the electronic structure from the free atoms---we therefore need to build in the baseline of non-interacting atoms.
+This is easily achieved by formulating an analogue of $I_{0}(\alpha)$ computed in the presence of a minimal NAO basis on each atom in the system.
+Such an analysis should allow for the isolation of the effects of breathing and polarization functions, the former describing changes in the effective size of the atom in a molecule, and the latter describing inhomogeneities in the electron density compared to the free atom; minimal basis techniques are commonly used for various kinds of chemical analyses.\citep{Lu2004_JCP_37,Lu2004_JCP_2638,Lu2004_PRB_41101,Knizia2013_JCTC_4834,Knizia2015_ACIE_5518,Janowski2014_JCTC_3085,Clement2021_JCTC_7406}

+A straightforward generalization of \ref{eq:base-importance-profile} is afforded by the difference in overlap between that afforded by a minimal NAO basis padded with the function $\ket{\alpha}$ and that of the baseline of simply the minimal NAO basis on the atoms.
+The \emph{importance profile}, which measures the importance of the test function $\ket{\alpha}$ in the presence of a minimal NAO basis, can therefore be computed as

+where $P$ is the occupied-orbital AO projection of \ref{eq:overlap}.
+Note that in the absence of a minimal basis, \ref{eq:importance-profile} reduces to \ref{eq:base-importance-profile}.
+We note that minimal NAO basis sets are commonly used with GTO or STO polarization functions e.g. in the FHI-aims program.\citep{Blum2009_CPC_2175}